Frequently Asked Questions

 What are pre-curriculum courses?

-Based on a student’s entry level characteristics, for example their test scores, they may be required to take pre-curriculum courses which are designed to enhance their skills prior to registering for curriculum courses (those that count towards graduation).
+Based on a student’s entry-level characteristics, for example, their test scores, they may be required to take pre-curriculum courses that are designed to enhance their skills prior to registering for curriculum courses (those that count towards graduation).
 Pre-curriculum courses are provided for students in subjects related to math (DMA), reading and writing (DRE), and computer science (CTS).
 Students must satisfactorily complete pre-curriculum courses before they can register for curriculum courses.

 What are pre-requisite courses?

 A pre-requisite course is a course or requirement that must be met in order to register for another course.
 For example, ENG 111 must be completed before taking ENG 112.
 In other words, your permanent academic record (Transcript) must show that you have successfully completed ENG 111 before you can register for ENG 112.